monterail/zip-codes/README.md

 # => {:state_code=>"CY", :state_name=>"Česká republika", :city=>"Praha 6"}

 ```
-First run will take a while, as the yaml has to be loaded
+First run or run after change countries will take a while, as the yaml has to be loaded

 Available countries:
 ```